Hattiesburg officers seize 546 ecstasy pills, over a 29-gram rock of meth during arrest

 HATTIESBURG, Miss.
-(WHLT) – On Wednesday, the Hattiesburg Police Department arrested an individual with active warrants, who is also facing felony drug charges.
+(WHLT) – On Wednesday, Hattiesburg police arrested an individual with active warrants, who is also facing felony drug charges.

-According to HPD, Byron Smith, 49, was arrested in the 1000 block of North 28th Avenue, shortly after officers responded to a report of a disturbance around 3 pm.
+Byron Smith, 49, was arrested in the 1000 block of North 28th Avenue, shortly after officers responded to a report of a disturbance around 3:00 p.m.

 Officers seized 546 ecstasy pills, and just over a 29-gram rock of meth during the arrest.

-Police said Smith who also has an active warrant through Forrest County, has now been charged with trafficking a controlled substance, and possession of a controlled substance.
+Police said Smith has been charged with trafficking a controlled substance, and possession of a controlled substance.